Purdue-CS193/homework-0-amyg3/index.md

+#Amy's First CS193 Homework

+- The teachers seem very nice and helpful
+- There are many opportunities to reach out for help
+- Fun slideshows

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.